 If the person selling the car actually owns it.
 Do not buy a car from someone who does not have the legal right to sell it to you.
 Even car dealerships have sold cars to which they did not have legal title.

 If the title is “branded.”
 “Brands” are labels attached to the vehicle by the state’s vehicle titling agency.
 In Washington, that is the Department of Licensing (DOL).
 Under federal law, all state title agencies must brand vehicles that have suffered certain types of major damage, such as a flood.
 Check the title for terms such as “junk,” “salvage,” or “flood.”
 Use great caution before buying a car with a branded title.

 How many miles the car has on it: NMVTIS includes an odometer reading as reported each time someone transferred the vehicle title.
 Read the odometer on the car you want to buy.
 Is the reading lower or only very slightly higher than the mileage listed on the NMVTIS report?
 If so, someone may have tampered with the odometer.

-The lack of info in a vehicle history report does not mean the car is in good shape.
-Anything appearing in a vehicle history besides the NMVTIS info was provided voluntarily.
+The lack of information in a vehicle history report does not mean the car is in good shape.
+Anything appearing in a vehicle history besides the NMVTIS information was provided voluntarily.
 A major or minor repair or an airbag deployment may not be in the report.
 That does not mean it did not happen.
 The only data the law requires reported is:

 the title’s current state (examples: WA, OR, CA)